MUTHUSINGAM/HR_ANALYTICS_POWERBI/README.md

 ## Conclusion
 The **HR Analytics Dashboard** is a powerful tool for HR managers and executives to understand workforce dynamics, track employee statistics, and drive data-informed decision-making.

----
-For improvements or additional feature requests, please contact the HR Analytics team.